NowdotAI/NowAssistAgent/docs/source/choosing_llms.rst

 ====================

 Generally, the interaction with an LLM is up to the agent implementation.
-However, as motleycrew integrates with several agent frameworks, there is some common ground for how to choose LLMs.
+However, as NowDotAI integrates with several agent frameworks, there is some common ground for how to choose LLMs.

 Providing an LLM to an agent